nxp-mcuxpresso/mcux-safety-iec60730b/zephyr/README.rst

 **************************
-Safety iec60730b library environment setup
+Safety IEC60730B library environment setup
 **************************

 Follow these steps to set up a development environment on your machine.

 #.
 If you haven't already, please follow `this guide <https://docs.zephyrproject.org/latest/develop/getting_started/index.html>`_ to set up a Zephyr development environment and its dependencies first.

 #.
-Get the Safety iec60730b library.
+Get the Safety IEC60730B library.
 You can pick either of the options listed below.

-    * Freestanding iec60730b module - pulls in only the dependencies it needs including Zephyr itself.
+    * Freestanding Zephyr iec60730b module - pulls in only the dependencies it needs including Zephyr itself.

          Run::